yetulaxman/linux-2/_tutorials/Fastqc.md

 ## (WIP) This section is in progress

-## how can you convert a docker image (e.g.,fastx software) on bioconda environment to singularity container?
+## how can you convert a docker image (e.g.,fastx software) on bioconda environment to singularity image?

 Expected outcome of this tutorial:
 - Searching a biocontainer from container registry